nvllsvm/nullsum.net/content/posts/undervolting-blocked-xps13-9360.md

 Though this had the side effect of **completely blocking the ability to undervolt** - even for people like me with SGX disabled in UEFI settings.

-I only noticed this months after updating to BIOS on my laptop when I noticed that the [intel-undervolt](https://github.com/kitsunyan/intel-undervolt) tool was no longer working [[related issue](https://github.com/kitsunyan/intel-undervolt/issues/43)]:
+I only realized this months after updating to BIOS on my laptop when I noticed that the [intel-undervolt](https://github.com/kitsunyan/intel-undervolt) tool was no longer working [[related issue](https://github.com/kitsunyan/intel-undervolt/issues/43)]:
 ```
 $ intel-undervolt